tanthanhdev/tech-notes/PULL_REQUEST_RULES.md

 - ❌ Personal promotion, affiliate links, or ads
 - ❌ Files with broken structure, invalid markdown, or irrelevant naming
 - ❌ Notes that contain **plagiarized content** (copying from copyrighted materials)
+- ❌ Translations not following the proper i18n folder structure

 ## 🔖 Style & Structure Reminders

 - Use clear, **conversational but concise** explanations
 - Use correct heading hierarchy (`#`, `##`, `###`, etc.)
 - Name files using lowercase and hyphens: `binary-search.md`
-- For translated files, append language suffix: `binary-search_vi.md`
 - Place content in the appropriate folder (`algorithms/`, `design-patterns/`, etc.)
+- For translations, use the `i18n/[language_code]/` structure, mirroring the main docs structure
+- Update SUMMARY.md to include new content or translations

 ## 📢 Final Note

 We appreciate your contribution and effort!
 All pull requests will be reviewed by maintainers before merging.
 Feel free to open a discussion issue if you're unsure whether something fits.

-Let’s build a high-quality, developer-friendly knowledge base together. 🚀
+Let's build a high-quality, developer-friendly knowledge base together. 🚀